tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 ### Physical media differences

-Some K240 disks have the label printed in orange, while others are printed in white.
-Based on photos of copies of the game on eBay and elsewhere, the "white" disks were accompanied with the K240 tutorial VHS flyer and a Gremlin prize draw entry card, and their boxes had stickers attached advertising high review scores (CU Amiga 91%, The One 90%).
-Both versions were widely available.
+Some K240 disks have the label printed in orange, while others were printed in white.
+Based on the appearance of copies sold on eBay over several years, the white disks were from a second, smaller print run.
+The change was probably made to differentiate the original version 1.886 from the patched version 2.000.

+The white-label copies were accompanied by a flyer advertising a K240 tutorial VHS tape and a Gremlin prize draw entry card.
+Their boxes typically also had stickers attached advertising high review scores (CU Amiga 91%, The One 90%).

-The most plausible explanation is that the white-label disks are from a second print run.
-I have a hypothesis that all orange disks are v1.886, while white disks are v2.000.
+Additionally, in 2026 a copy of K240 appeared on eBay with an orange disk 1 and 3, but a white disk 2.
+This is consistent with the information that customers were able to return their faulty disk for a replacement; only the main game executable on disk 2 was changed with version 2.000.
+It would have been logistically easy to mail out new disks instead of having a technician update each faulty disk on an Amiga computer.

+The white label disks appear to be significantly less common, which is consistent with them being a later print run.
+According to director Mark Glossop, a print run was 30,000 copies was produced; this may refer to the original orange label version.
+According to _The One Amiga_ July 1994, 30,000 was a moderate sales target for the Amiga at that time.
+At a rough estimate, then, the white label version probably had fewer than 10,000 copies printed.

 The Polish release of the game was published by a separate company, Licomp, and had its own unique [box art](https://hol.abime.net/2543/boxscan) as a result,